Page Builder: Rearchitecting Content Discovery for Greater Reach & Relevance

 Boards are a new content type in Bloomfire — individual pages that carry the full compositional power of Homepage Builder, plus:

-The homepage itself became the home Board — familiar to admins who had used Homepage Builder, but now one node in a larger network of destinations rather than the single entry point.
+The homepage itself became the home Board — familiar to admins who had used Homepage Builder, but now one node in a larger network of destinations rather than the single content discovery route.

 Solving Discoverability — and Learning From the Past